vmware-archive/vio/tests/README.rst

   panda tempest run 'keystone,glance,nova,cinder,neutron,heat,scenario' --report-dir reports/

-Note: HTML reports will be generated to specified report dir and logs of tempest are written to <report dir>/tempest.log.
+Note: HTML reports will be generated to specified report dir and logs of tempest are written to tempest/tempest.log.
 Any error during 'panda' command please refer to panda.log.
 Only scenario is recommended for health verification.